-A comprehensive language history interview should be completed with each child during the Campus Intervention process.
+A comprehensive language history interview should be completed on each child during the Campus Intervention process.
 Analysis of the answers to the questions on the language history flow chart will determine if the child is a monolingual, simultaneous, or sequential language learner.

-- Monolingual Language Learners: Evaluation should be conducted in their home/native language.
+- Monolingual Language Learners: evaluation should be conducted in their home/native language.
 No language proficiency testing is needed. - Simultaneous Bilingual Language Learners should be tested in both languages learned before age three.
 Language proficiency testing should be completed in both languages. - Sequential Bilingual Language Learners should be tested in the native (first learned) language.
 Language proficiency testing should be completed if significant changes in L1 have been noted and performance in L2 is not as expected.

-Generally, students in Spanish (bilingual) classes will need a Spanish evaluation if most of their instructional language is in Spanish.
+As a general rule, students in Spanish (bilingual) classes will need a Spanish evaluation.
 Students in English classes and identified as LEP will need to be evaluated in Spanish and English.
 Students in English classes and not identified as LEP, generally will need to be evaluated in English.